NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 InformedHealth.org [Internet].
 Cologne, Germany: Institute for Quality and Efficiency in Health Care (IQWiG); 2006-.

-Children who have an acute middle ear infection (acute otitis media) usually have an earache and a fever.
+Children who have an acute middle ear infection (otitis media) usually have an earache and a fever.
 They sleep badly, are restless and cry a lot.
-What are the treatment options and when is it important to seek medical advice?
+Then a lot of care and attention is especially important.
+Some children feel better after certain home remedies are used.

-Antibiotics often do not work and can have side effects.
+Antibiotics often aren’t effective in the treatment of middle ear infections.
+They only help in bacterial infections, not if viruses are the cause.
+And antibiotics can have side effects.
 So there's usually a good reason to wait two or three days at first, to see whether a middle ear infection clears up on its own.
-If the symptoms don't get better, the child can still take antibiotics then.
+If the symptoms don't get better, you can talk to the doctor to check whether antibiotics would be an option.
 Antibiotics also help in children who are leaking pus from their ear, and in children who are under two years old and have an infection in both ears.

 Pain relief and fever-reducing treatment